Fantomas42/django-blog-zinnia/docs/upgrading.rst

 ==========

-In order to finish the upgrade process, we must check if everything works fine by browsing the website.
+In order to finish the upgrade process, we must check if everything works fine by browsing the Web site.

-By experience, problems mainly come from customized templates, because of changes in the url reverse functions.
+By experience, problems mainly come from customized templates, because of changes in the URL reverse functions.

 .. _`South`: http://south.aeracode.org/